More

 Remote Desktop Protocol is a secure and interoperable communication protocol that establishes secure connections among clients, servers, and virtual machines.
 Its functionality extends across various Windows operating systems and devices, ensuring compatibility.
 Moreover, RDP enhances physical security by facilitating remote data storage.

-Key characteristics or features of RDP encompass:
+Key characteristics or features of Remote Desktop Protocol encompass:

 • Capability to accommodate 64,000 distinct channels for data transmission